GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/postgresql-end-to-end/README.md

    configure the resources.
 4. `terraform.tf` - This contains the required providers and APIs/project
    configurations for this sample.
-5. `terraform_tfvars` - This contains the dummy inputs that need to be populated to run this example.
-This can be renamed to terraform.tfvars and replaced with actual values
+5. `terraform.tfvars` - This contains the dummy inputs that need to be populated to run this example.
-6. `terraform_simple_tfvars` - This contains the minimal list of dummy inputs that need to be populated to run this example.
-This can be renamed to terraform_simple.tfvars and replaced with actual values
+6. `terraform_simple.tfvars` - This contains the minimal list of dummy inputs that need to be populated to run this example.

 ## Resources Created